 - Data is validated and processed: The EDI translator/VAN validates the data for errors and converts it into a format that your internal systems can understand.

-- Information is integrated into business processes: The data is then automatically integrated into your ERP, accounting, or other relevant systems, triggering necessary actions and updates.
+- Information is integrated into business processes: The system imports the data into your ERP, accounting, or other related software to trigger required actions and make updates.

 4. Monitoring and Maintenance:

-- EDI system is monitored for errors and performance: The EDI system is regularly monitored to ensure it is functioning properly and to identify any potential issues.
+- EDI system is monitored for errors and performance: The team monitors the EDI system to check its proper functioning and spot any possible problems.

 - Updates and adjustments are made as needed: The system may need to be updated or adjusted over time to accommodate changes in trading partner requirements or business processes.